mamishere/The-TBM-Tunneling-Process-Simulation-Modeling/README.md

 ## Statistical Analysis

 <p align="justify">
-- **Performance Metrics:** Key metrics, such as tunneling speed, downtime, and resource utilization, were analyzed to identify inefficiencies and optimize operations.
+<strong>Performance Metrics:</strong> Key metrics, such as tunneling speed, downtime, and resource utilization, were analyzed to identify inefficiencies and optimize operations.
-- **Optimization Scenarios:** Various scenarios were tested to determine optimal configurations for maximum efficiency.
+<strong>Optimization Scenarios:</strong> Various scenarios were tested to determine optimal configurations for maximum efficiency.
 </p>

 ## Results